 The broader AI auditing landscape seems to suffer from a number of limitations.
 There is a lack of a unified rigorous framework for conducting AI audits (Costanza-Chock et al., 2022); there is an outsized focus on internal audits (Raji et al., 2022a), running the risk of lower objectivity and less rigorous auditing standards (Brundage et al., 2020); and the frameworks referenced are heavily focused on AI systems' compliance with company policies or on assessing their delivery of economic value to companies.
 Thus, in lacking comprehensive risk assessment procedures, it is unclear how these frameworks could translate into the context of frontier systems' risk evaluations, especially concerning potential societal-scale risks.

-20 ScaleAI seems to be the only major firm with a product offering in the AI testing and evaluations space at present.
+24 ScaleAI seems to be the only major firm currently offering a foundation model-focused product in the AI testing and evaluations space (ScaleAI 2023).